Happily Ever After (2007 TV series): Synopsis

 Cowherd is reincarnated as Yang Tian Ying, and Weaving Maiden is reincarnated as Wang Tian Qin, both of whom somehow ended up living in Singapore instead of China.
 Erlang hires the Eight Immortals (With the exception of He Xiangu and Lan Caihe, who remained loyal to the Jade Emperor and Queen Mother) to ruin any chance of the two getting back together, while Queen Mother hires Wu Gang and is secretly assisted by He Xiangu and Lan Caihe, do their utmost to bring Tian Ying and Tian Qin together.
 The pair for most part of the series was kept in the dark while Erlang Shen and Queen Mother engaged in a power struggle involving their fate.
 A concurrent subplot involved a love triangle between Wu Gang, Lu Yue (the modern incarnation of Chang Er), and Zhu Wanjin (Zhu Bajie incognito), thus giving Wu Gang his own set of problems.
 It was revealed mid-way in the series that Wu Gang was a double agent but began having second thoughts.
 Later on Lu Yue and Zhu Wanjin desired Tian Ying and Tian Qin respectively, and Erlang used them as pawns to get the two to separate.
 Erlang and Zhu Wanjin intended to kill off Lu Yue and Tian Ying with a bomb but Wu Gang sacrificed his immortality to save both their lives.
 Under the orders of Queen Mother, Sun Wukong showed up and dragged Zhu Wanjin back to heaven to be punished.

 Towards the end of the series, Tian Ying and Tian Qin recovered memories of their past lives and naturally spent their time together, but quickly realized they had little in common other than "loving each other" for the past thousands of years.
 This turn of events threatened Queen Mother's position on Heaven, causing massive upheavals and almost granting Erlang Shen the supreme control of Heaven.
 A rapidly aging but repentant Wu Gang reminded the two of their times as mortals.
 This sparked an epiphany for the pair.
 They are Tian Ying and Tian Qin, not Cowherd and Weaving Maiden - Their love will not be dictated by the gods nor will the relationship they built together as mortals be determined by their past life, and their resolved romance inadvertently overthrew Erlang Shen and reinstated Queen Mother.

-Decades later, Tian Ying and Tian Qin were seen spending their old age together, while reminiscing their old friend Wu Gang who had passed away with Lu Yue by his side, marking this a "Happily Ever After" ending.
+Decades later, Tian Ying and Tian Qin were seen spending their old age together, while reminiscing their old friend Wu Gang who had died with Lu Yue by his side, marking this a "Happily Ever After" ending.